giobel/giobel.github.io/_posts/2018-01-11-Dynamo-Python.md

 For example, if you want to create a FilledRegion, Revit asks you to pass a List of CurveLoops, so you have to create a List[CurveLoop](), and add your CurveLoop objects.

 ## Return List or Instance
+If the input is of type list then return the input otherwise store the input in a list and return the list:
 ```python
 if isinstance(IN[0], list):
 	element = UnwrapElement(IN[0])